justlostintime/GambasShell/README.md

 depending on your linux release.

-See the Wiki for more details: https://github.com/justlostintime/GambasShell/wiki Or see the detailed documentation at:https://github.com/justlostintime/GambasShell/wiki/Documentation
+See the Wiki for more details: https://github.com/justlostintime/GambasShell/wiki

+Or

+See the detailed documentation at:https://github.com/justlostintime/GambasShell/wiki/Documentation